bretstad/taoofeastwood/pages/introduction.md

 ---
-layout: 'chapter'
 title: 'Introduction'
 chapter: -1
 ---

 The Tao Te Ching is amongst the finest achievements ever in recorded human thought.
 The fact that I even know what it is, two thousand five hundred years later,